pdfernhout/Twirlip7/README.md

 ### Screenshots

-Note: The IDE screenshot here is significantly out-of-date as more features have been added since it was made.
+Note: The IDE screenshots here are significantly out-of-date as more features have been added since it was made.

-Screenshot of Twirlip7 editor showing a code snippet with a simple temperature convertor in Mithril (after having pressed "Do it"):
+Screenshot of Twirlip7 notebook showing a code snippet with a simple temperature convertor in Mithril (after having pressed "Do it"):

 ![Twirlip7 Screenshot showing F-to-C snippet in editor](screenshots/Twirlip7_Screenshot_showing_F-to-C_snippet_2017-05-19.png?raw=true "Twirlip7 Screenshot showing F-to-C snippet in editor after pressing Do it")